Title Fight: Floral Green and Spring Songs (2012–2014)

-Title Fight announced via Tumblr in July 2012 that their next album, Floral Green, would come out on September 18, and its lead single "Head in the Ceiling Fan", was released as a free download.
+Title Fight announced via Tumblr in July 2012 that their next album, Floral Green, would come out on September 18 and its lead single "Head in the Ceiling Fan" was released as a free download.
 On August 14, the band premiered another song, "Sympathy", on NPR Music's All Songs Considered program.
-On September 13, 2012, SPIN premiered a full stream of the record on their website.
-Floral Green debuted at #69 on the Billboard 200.
-On October 19, 2012, Title Fight hosted a record release show in Warrior Run, Pennsylvania, along with the Menzingers, Tigers Jaw, Gypsy, and Grey Zine prior to headlining a US tour with supporting acts Tigers Jaw, Pianos Become the Teeth, Whirr, Young Beats, and Single Mothers.
+One month later, SPIN premiered a full stream of the record on their website, including an interview with Ned Russin.
+Upon release, Floral Green debuted at #69 on the Billboard 200.

+In August of 2012, the band performed at "This Is Hardcore" festival.
+In September and October, the band went on a European tour with La Dispute and Make Do and Mend.
+A couple weeks after the tour, they hosted a record release show in Warrior Run, Pennsylvania, along with the Menzingers, Tigers Jaw, Gypsy, and Grey Zine.
+They then soon after headlined a US tour with supporting acts Tigers Jaw, Pianos Become the Teeth, Whirr, Young Beats, and Single Mothers.
+In March 2013, the band went on a tour of Australia with support from Luca Brasi.
+In April and May, the group went on tour of Europe and the UK with support from Dead End Path and Whirr.
+In August, the group appeared at FYF Fest.
+In September and October, the band headlined a US tour with support from Balance And Composure, Cruel Hand and Slingshot Dakota.
+The next month in mid November, the band performed at Fun Fun Fun Fest.

-Title Fight released the four-song EP Spring Songs on November 12, 2013, through Revelation Records, with its second track, "Be a Toy", premiering on August 12 via SPIN.
-The music video for the track—directed by Suzy Cereijo and filmed on a Super 8 during the band's 2013 Spring European Tour—was released on November 20, 2013.
+After the touring, they released the four-song EP Spring Songs on November 12, 2013 through Revelation Records, with its second track, "Be a Toy", premiering on August 12 via SPIN.
+The music video for the track directed by Suzy Cereijo and filmed on a Super 8 during the band's 2013 Spring European Tour – was released a few days later on the 20th.